serraict/wetering-production-control/CONTRIBUTING_AI_PROMPT.md

 1. Test-Driven Development:

-   - Write failing test first
+   - Write one failing test
-   - Implement minimum code to pass
+   - Implement minimum code to pass that test
-   - Refactor while keeping tests green
+   - Refactor while keeping test green
+   - Only then move to next test
    - Keep test code simple and readable

-   - Avoid unnecessary assertions
+1. When tests fail:

+   - Focus on one failing test at a time
+   - Make minimal changes to pass the test
+   - Verify fix doesn't break other tests
+   - Document test fixes in commits

 1. Documentation: